mainjs1/MFCAuto/README.md

 In this example, we are listening for changes in the Model's "vs" property, "vs" is short for "video state".
 This field is what tracks the offline/on camera/away/in private/in group show status of each Model.
 For all possible values of "video state" see the FCVIDEO enum in src/main/Constants.ts.

+Note: If logging room chat or status changes is your primary scenario, you may want to check out my [MFCLogger](https://github.com/ZombieAlex/MFCLogger) module.

 ```javascript
 var mfc = require("MFCAuto");
 var client = new mfc.Client();